ADAMOS-PUBLIC/adamos-iiot-samples-deviceSimulator/README.md

 ```

 __Note:__
-You can update the status of an alarm by providing the same AlarmType and the new status.
+You can update the status of an alarm by providing the same alarm `type` and the new status.

 ## How to run the script locally